 There is a tendency more and more organizations to enter the crypto world.
-Corporate moguls, such as JPMorgan who launched their cryptocurrency not too long ago, marketed it as a “digital coin”.
-JPMorgan`s digital coin is a representation of fiat cash.
+For example, corporate moguls, such as JPMorgan who launched their digital currency not too long ago, marketed it as a “digital coin”.
+Moreover, JPMorgan`s digital coin is a representation of fiat cash.
 Another example is the leading social media platform Facebook, who are in the process of launching their currency-backed Libra cryptocurrency.
 The term “cryptocurrency,” used by Facebook, provoked a series of regulatory measures around the globe.

 The true meaning of the term “cryptocurrency” means an entirely different thing than JPMorgan’s coin or Facebook’s Libra stablecoin.
 A cryptocurrency needs to be decentralized to be classified as such – this is a compulsory condition, which both JPMorgan and Facebook fail to meet.
 Another essential requirement is the high cryptography, which provides enhanced security features, and the availability of a chain of computers for the transaction of data (blockchain technology).